Does the ANC have a ‘good story to tell’? We examine key election claimsComments 3

 Editor’s note: The true extent of South Africa’s current housing backlog remains unclear.
 Over the past two months, Africa Check has made repeated requests to the Department of Human Settlements for its data on housing backlogs.
 Again and again we have been told that the data has been “compiled for consideration by principals” and will be sent to us after it has been reviewed.
 To date we have not received it and can only assume that the department is deliberately stalling the release of the information.
 We will continue to pursue the matter.

-The first part of the claim is correct according to data from the Department of Social Development, which shows that there were 2,628,458 social grant recipients in 1994.
+This claim is correct, according to data from the Department of Social Development which shows that there were 2,628,458 social grant recipients in 1994.

-The second part of the claim has been cherry-picked.
+This claim relies on cherry-picked numbers.
 Data from the South African Social Security Agency (SASSA) shows that 16-million social grants were indeed awarded in each of the first seven months of 2013.
 What the claim ignores is that between August and December 2013, the number of social grants awarded sharply decreased to less than 16-million a month.

 The reason, according to SASSA spokesman Kgomoco Diseko, was a re-registration programme which identified large numbers of fraudulent and dead grant recipients.
 These “ghost” beneficiaries were removed from the system.
 The latest data available from SASSA shows that 15,821,946 social grants were awarded in February 2014.

 It is difficult to evaluate how many jobs were lost as a direct result of the recession.
 Data compiled by Statistics South Africa (Stats SA) shows that more than 800,000 jobs were shed between the end of 2008 and the third quarter of 2010.